Does the audience and author of a biblical book matter? How should such information be used in preaching?

-In this episode of Preachers’ Talk, Jeremy Meeks chats with David Helm and Ed Copeland about preaching in a pandemic.
+Everyone love stories.
+The Bible is full of stories.
+In this episode of Preachers Talk, Jeremy Meeks chats with Dave Helm and Ed Copeland about how to preach the Bible’s narratives well.